Afrikaans: Sociolinguistics

 Besides South-Africa, Afrikaans is also widely spoken in Namibia.
 Before independence, Afrikaans had equal status with German as an official language.
 Since independence in 1990, Afrikaans has had constitutional recognition as a national, but not official, language.
 There is a much smaller number of Afrikaans speakers among Zimbabwe's white minority, as most have left the country since 1980.
 Afrikaans was also a medium of instruction for schools in Bophuthatswana, an Apartheid-era Bantustan.
-Eldoret in Kenya was founded by Afrikaners.
+Eldoret, Kenya, was founded by Afrikaners.

-There are also around 30,000 South-Africans in the Netherlands, of which the majority are of Afrikaans-speaking Afrikaner and Coloured South-African descent.
+There are also around 30,000 South Africans in the Netherlands, of which the majority are of Afrikaans-speaking Afrikaner and Coloured South-African descent.
 A much smaller and unknown number of Afrikaans speakers also reside in the Dutch Caribbean.

 Contrary to popular belief, the majority of Afrikaans speakers today are not Afrikaners or Boers, but Coloureds.

 In 1976, secondary-school pupils in Soweto began a rebellion in response to the government's decision that Afrikaans be used as the language of instruction for half the subjects taught in non-White schools (with English continuing for the other half).
 Although English is the mother tongue of only 8.2% of the population, it is the language most widely understood, and the second language of a majority of South Africans.
 Afrikaans is more widely spoken than English in the Northern and Western Cape provinces, several hundred kilometres from Soweto.
 The Black community's opposition to Afrikaans and preference for continuing English instruction was underlined when the government rescinded the policy one month after the uprising: 96% of Black schools chose English (over Afrikaans or native languages) as the language of instruction.
 Afrikaans-medium schools were also accused of using language policy to deter Black African parents.
 Some of these parents, in part supported by provincial departments of education, initiated litigation which enabled enrolment with English as language of instruction.
 By 2006 there were 300 single-medium Afrikaans schools, compared to 2,500 in 1994, after most converted to dual-medium education.
 Due to Afrikaans being viewed as the "language of the white oppressor" by some, pressure has been increased to remove Afrikaans as a teaching language in South African universities, resulting in bloody student protests in 2015.